Meenakshi is eloquent as she describes the world of her dreams:

 Played by the dependable Subodh Bhave, this man reads a book only once.
 He’s fond of sports and does gardening on his terrace.
 If ‘marriage material’ had an archetype, he is it.

 Madhav loves Deepti Naval.
-He loves that brand of cinema that Meenakshi is alien about.
+He loves that brand of cinema that Meenakshi is alien to.
 Still, her eccentricity is what appeals the most to him.
 He believes in communication through eyes, while Meenakshi is comfortable behind her stylish dark glasses.

 There’s one scene where Madhav and Suriya walk towards her, in filmy slow motion and overt background score.
 Meenakshi’s dream and reality – in a single frame.

-Celebrating South India with supreme flair!
+Celebrating South India with flair

 He lives in a corner of Pune that seems like a South Indian hub.
 We get a glimpse of his home as well.
 The adorable Pakkada Pandi helps Meenakshi with a good dose of Tamil pulp fiction and ‘Learn Tamil from Hindi in 30 Days‘ booklets.